nomanaa/nomanaa.github.io/README.md

 >4.
 Downloading a text editor, Typora: [Typora](https://typora.io/)
 ## Author and Acknowledgement
 This article is written by Abdullah Al Noman.
-Special credit goes to author Andrew Etter for his book _Modern Technical Writing_ and my COMP 3040 group members.
+Special credit goes to author Andrew Etter for his book _Modern Technical Writing_ and my COMP 3040 group members Abu Yasin Sabik,Jaden Down, Muhammad Hasan Saleem, and Long Vu.
 ## FAQ
 1. _Why is Markdown better than word processor_?
 >Accroding to the author of Modern technical writing, Markdown is better than word processor because it does not have an instance like word processor.
 So no one can hack it.
 Markdwon also does not have comment section.
 Hence, bots can not spam it.
 Markdown also never crashes.